-This election the Greens only need a 3.5% swing to win Griffith.
-This could put the Greens in the balance of power, where we will negotiate to deliver things like dental into Medicare, urgent action on climate change, and a tax on billionaires.
+This election the Greens only need a 3.5% swing to win Griffith – which we will use to fight for things like bringing dental into Medicare, urgent action on climate change, and a tax on billionaires.

 Your vote this election is incredibly powerful.

 This page hosts all the information you need to vote: enrolling to vote, polling locations, early voting times and location, how to postal vote, and our suggested how-to-vote.
 It will be regularly updated as we get closer to the election and more information is released by the Australian Electoral Commission.